Skip to main content

 We conduct this survey to ensure our programs are relevant to industry and our graduates are finding success.
 We also want to help prospective students make informed decisions about their career paths.

-The following indicators have also experienced changes over the last year’s results:
+The following indicators have experienced changes over the last year’s results:

-• 87% of graduates in training-related jobs have found full-time employment, a decrease of three percentage points.
+• 84% of graduates in training-related jobs have found full-time employment, a decrease of two percentage points.

-• The majority of graduates (93%) remained in the province for employment, an increase of three percentage points.
+• 91% of graduates remained in the province of Alberta for employment, a decrease of two percentage points.

-• 11% of graduates are pursuing further education, constituting a one-percentage-point decrease over last year.
+• 10% of graduates are pursuing further education, on par with the previous year.

 Survey response